Why try Slack Connect direct messages?

 Ad hoc collaboration is often challenging when working with people outside your company.
 For example, collaborating on a sales contract or reviewing the latest designs from a prospective creative agency requires real-time communication that isn’t possible over email.

-Now you can quickly and securely work with your trusted colleagues by sending them an invite to a direct message in Slack.
-Reduce context switching between different tools by moving these conversations to the place you’re already working: Slack.
+Now, you can quickly and securely work with your trusted colleagues by sending them an invitation to a direct message in Slack.
+Reduce context switching between different tools by moving these conversations to the place where you’re already working: Slack.

 You always remain in control over who can message you in Slack.

-- Only begin messaging in Slack after you accept your partner’s invite
+- Only begin messaging in Slack after you’ve accepted your partner’s invitation

 Speed up communication